-- Advising the Board on its duties, responsibilities, and governance matters and administering the execution and coordination of actions thereof to entrench good corporate governance practices. - Supporting the Board in adhering to policies and procedures, providing procedural guidance during meeting - Offering guidance and advice on procedural matters during Board and annual general meeting - Assisting the Chairman to prepare the annual Board work pla - Ensuring timely preparation and distribution of Board and Committee minutes and relevant documen - Assisting the Chairman with the annual Board evaluation process, new Director induction and Directors' continuous profession development. - Coordinating the governance and legal and compliance aud - Maintaining custody of the Group companies' seals, accounting to the Board for their use and maintaining registers thereo - Maintaining and updating the register of conflict of interes - Fostering positive relationships with Shareholder - Assisting the Board on corporate transactions and statutory documentation - During the course of the year, the Group Company Secretary also bore additional administrative oversight over the Governance and Legal Departments.
+- Advising the Board on its duties, responsibilities, and governance matters and administering the execution and coordination of actions thereof to entrench good corporate governance practices. - · Supporting the Board in adhering to policies and procedures, providing procedural guidance during meetings - Offering guidance and advice on procedural matters during Board and annual general meetings - Assisting the Chairman to prepare the annual Board work plan - Ensuring timely preparation and distribution of Board and Committee minutes and relevant documents - Assisting the Chairman with the annual Board evaluation process, new Director induction and Directors' continuous professional development. - Coordinating the governance and legal and compliance audits. - Maintaining custody of the Group companies' seals, accounting to the Board for their use and maintaining registers thereof. - Maintaining and updating the register of conflict of interest - Fostering positive relationships with Shareholders - Assisting the Board on corporate transactions and statutory documentation - During the course of the year, the Group Company Secretary also bore additional administrative oversight over the Governance and Legal Departments.

-The Board's Mix of Skills and Competencies
+The Boards Mix of Skills and Competencies

 The Board believes that its composition effectively encompasses a diverse array of industry expertise, skills, backgrounds, professional qualifications, and experience.
-This reflects the Board's dedication to upholding high levels of independence in fulfilling its responsibilities and ensuring appropriate representation of minority shareholders
+This reflects the Boards dedication to upholding high levels of independence in fulfilling its responsibilities and ensuring appropriate representation of minority shareholders